hyperledger-labs/fabric-ansible-collection/examples/fabproxy-removal/README.md

 - Migrate the orderering node address.
 - Update anchor peer in the channel.

+**Note:**
+ This script is not compatible with Single Ordering node setups.

 ## Step 1: Install Prerequisites for the Hyperledger Fabric Ansible Collection